twisted/twisted/.github/AI_POLICY.md

 As the makers of software that is used by millions of people worldwide and with a reputation for high-quality maintenance, we take our responsibility to our users very seriously.
 No matter what LLM vendors or boosters on LinkedIn tell you, we have to manually review every change before merging, because it's **our responsibility** to keep the project stable.

+You can use LLM tools to help with research and investigation for new features or bugs.
+You can use "AI mode" in search engines, use AI tools to generate reports, AI spell-checkers or other code review tools.
+Make sure any output from those tools is kept outside of the Twisted code tree.

+Any LLM tooling cannot be allowed to write to the code, whether you **review** that or not.
+Human review of LLM outputs tends to decay over time, and so we have to set a hard line to prevent that gradual slide.
+You cannot copy and paste the output of the LLM into the code.

 Please understand that by opening low-quality pull requests you're not helping anyone.
 Worse, you're [poisoning the open source ecosystem](https://lwn.net/Articles/1058266/) that was precarious even before the arrival of LLM tools.
 Having to wade through plausible-looking-but-low-quality pull requests and trying to determine which ones are legit is extremely demoralizing and has already burned out many good maintainers.